MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 ####web.json
 This file is the configuration for the Consul agent.
 The service web is the selector which later will be used to identify the needed containers.
-Line 7 is quite important, it makes the agent notify the server it is leaving when the containter is stopped.
+Line 7 is quite important, it makes the agent notify the server it is leaving when the container is stopped.
 This will save you from deregistering every stopped node in the Consul UI.
 {% highlight json linenos %}
 {
   "service": {